jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 #### How good is menstrual Tracking in Apple watch series 6?

+Our rating: ★★★★★ | 😎

-By turning on periods prediction, fertility prediction in your iPhone's health app, you can get notifications on your watch about upcoming periods.
-For tracking purpose, you can log your daily information such as any symptoms, mood swing, etc.,
+Menstrual tracking is an important health feature for women.
+You can turn on the periods prediction, fertility prediction in your Apple health app.
+You can receive notifications on your watch about upcoming periods in the Apple health app.
+For tracking purpose, you can log your daily information on the health app such as any symptoms, mood swing, etc.,

 #### How good is Heart rate tracking in Apple watch series 6?

 Using the Heart rate app, you can measure your heart rate at any time.
 You can get to know resting, workout, breathe, walking, and recovery rates throughout the day in the app.
-However, turn on heart rate notifications, so if your heart's beats per minute (BPM) are below or above the normal count, a push notification will be given to alert you.
+However, turn on heart rate notifications, so if your heart’s beats per minute (BPM) are below or above the normal count, a push notification will be given to alert you.

 #### How well is body stress monitored in Apple watch series 6?